Protecting yourself from Insect Bites of both Mosquitoes and Tsetse Flies

 - Apply Insect Repellent Outdoors: It is best not to spray in enclosed areas.

-- Please do not apply on open wounds or scratches: It is safest not to apply insect repellent on open wounds.
+- Please do not apply open wounds or scratches: It is safer not to use insect repellent on them.

-“Everything in Africa bites, but the safari bug is worst of all.”
-Brian Jackman
+“Everything in Africa Bites, but the Safari Bug is worst” – Brian Jackman.

-Ernest Hemingway was bitten by the safari bug.
+The safari bug bit Ernest Hemingway.
 “All I wanted to do was get back to Africa.
 We had not left it yet, but when I would wake in the night, I would lie, listening, homesick for it already.”

-We hope that you get bitten by the safari bug while in Uganda.
+We hope that the safari bug bites you but no insects.

 Where to buy RID – the Best Insect Repellent for your Safari